simonmichael/hledger/doc/SPEC-lots.md

 ### Classification rules

 Classification proceeds in several steps.
-Virtual (parenthesised) postings are never classified.

 **1. Same-account transfer pairs.**
 Within each account, negative and positive postings with the same commodity